For Graduate Center information about preparing to defend your dissertation, go to the following website: http://libguides.gc.cuny.edu/dissertations

 Criminal Justice Doctoral Program

 The dissertation should be prepared according to Graduate Center guidelines, which can be found here: http://libguides.gc.cuny.edu/dissertations.
 The dissertation should follow the format outlined in the Prospectus Guidelines for the Criminal Justice Doctoral Program – introduction, literature review, conceptual approach to the study, methodology – as well as a results section, discussion section and conclusion.
-Once the dissertation is complete, the dissertation chair and committee members must sign the attached form stating that they have read the dissertation and agree that the student is prepared to defend the dissertation.
+Once the dissertation is complete, the dissertation chair and committee members must sign contact the Assistant Program Officer stating that they have read the dissertation and agree that the student is prepared to defend the dissertation.

 Scheduling the Defense

-The dissertation defense will not be scheduled until all committee members have read and signed the Defense form.
-The defense must be scheduled at least 30 days in advance of the exam date.
+The dissertation defense will not be scheduled until all committee members have read and signed the signature form provided by the Assistant Program Officer.
+The defense must be scheduled at least 40 days in advance of the exam date.
 This is a Graduate Center policy and no exceptions will be made.

 The dissertation defense is an oral examination that is intended to assess the student’s original research project.
 The student must demonstrate competence in a specific research methodology, command of the literature in the field, and a conceptual understanding of the policy implications and/or the theoretical contribution of the research to the field.